 Some episodes of low back pain can be relieved with basic care and rest, but certain symptoms may indicate the need for a medical consultation.
 Signs as:

-We care about you; making a self-diagnosis is important to schedule your appointments and avoid worse symptoms like heavy bladder control or unexpected body weight loss.
+We care about you; making a self-diagnosis is important to call us today and avoid worse symptoms like heavy bladder control or unexpected body weight loss.

 At University Pain & Spine Center, we have adopted a focus on identifying the root cause of your lower back pain.
 To have an overview of your diagnosis, our team will follow these four steps: